mDocs remote (online) verification overview

 The wallet sends the encrypted verifiable presentation response to the verifier’s application

-response endpoint as an authorisation response.
+response endpoint as an authorization response.
 This response includes a verifiable presentation

 contained inside a vp_token